 While it may be tempting to run out and buy the latest hot tech stock, this is generally a risky strategy for new investors, since your money is concentrated in a single company, and you have no control over its leadership or market dynamics.
 People who are passionate and knowledgeable about individual companies like to buy stock directly in specific firms, but for the rest of us, diversifying is usually a better way to go.

 Of course, just because something makes financial sense, doesn’t mean it resonates emotionally.
 Only you know the psychological cost of carrying a heavy student debt burden—it’s not quantifiable.
 If the mental weight just isn’t worth it, getting rid of your debt as quickly as possible might be the right path for you.

 Curious about investing, but not sure where to start?
 SoFi Invest® is all about empowering you and your financial future, and we’re here to help.
-Schedule a free personal consultation with one of our licensed financial advisors who can help you plot the best path forward.
+Schedule a free personal consultation with one of our financial planners who can help you plot the best path forward.

 SoFi Wealth, LLC does not render tax or legal advice.
 Individual circumstances are unique and we recommend that you consult with a qualified tax advisor for your specific needs.

 The SoFi Wealth platform is operated and maintained by SoFi Wealth LLC, an SEC Registered Investment Advisor.
 Brokerage services are provided to clients of SoFi Wealth LLC by SoFi

 Securities LLC, an affiliated broker-dealer registered with the Securities and Exchange Commission and a member of FINRA / SIPC.
 Investments are not FDIC Insured, have No Guarantee and May Lose Value.
 Investing in securities involves risks, and there is always the potential of losing money when you invest in securities.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.